 One-time appointments can be reserved up to two weeks in advance.
 These appointments are either 30 or 60 minutes.

-Walk-in appointments are provided for select hours during the semester.
-There is no appointment necessary, but students are served on a first-come, first-served basis.
+If an appointment slot is available, students are served on a first-come, first-served basis.
 Wait time is usually no longer than 15-20 minutes.
 Walk-in appointments are 15 minutes long, with additional time available if there are no other students waiting.

-Online appointments are conducted through asynchronous email interactions between students and coaches.
+Online appointments are conducted through asynchronous comment bubble interactions in Google Docs or synchronous Google Hangout calls between students and coaches.
 Online appointments last 30 minutes.
-Sessions conclude with coaches returning students' papers with written comments inside comment bubbles in the document.

 Conversation circles are composed of international students who would like to gain awareness of campus, connect with members of the MTU community, become more acquainted with American culture, and improve their English conversation skills.
 These circles can be beneficial not only for smoothing personal interactions, but also for sharpening international students' preparedness for job interviews, collaborative projects, and interactions with faculty and other students.
 Groups are composed of up to six members, meeting once a week for one hour.
 An MTMC coach facilitates the circles, stimulating conversations and activities.
 These groups are a great way to connect with others, adjust to life at MTU, and have fun.